The Wicker Man (1973) | 50th Anniversary

 CELEBRATING ITS 50th ANNIVERSARY | THE WICKER MAN IS NOW OUT ON BLURAY

-THE WICKER MAN: Final Cut will be released in UK cinemas with accompanying 50th Anniversary event footage on June 21st: the Summer Solstice.
+THE WICKER MAN: Final Cut was released in UK cinemas with accompanying 50th Anniversary event footage on June 21st: the Summer Solstice.